learning-zone/javascript-basics/javascript-programs.md

 ---

-###### 26. The JavaScript global execution context creates two things for you: the global object, and the "this" keyword.
+#### Q. 26.
+The JavaScript global execution context creates two things for you: the global object, and the "this" keyword.

 - A: true
 - B: false